EasyOnHard/IXL-Answer-Bot/README.md

-# I need to update this!
+# Note: Mac/Linux does not currently work.

 ## An IXL Bot
 I don't like IXL but I do like to code, so I decided to make this.
 This repo uses Auto Hot Key (AHK) to automatically answer questions for IXL.
 As of now it can only do B.1 for twelvth grade and M.1 for eighth.